Plain or patterned? Colour or monochrome? Shaped or straight? Let our selection of kitchen tile ideas be your guide.

 Irregular shaped tiles are a thing too – with fish scale tiles a key look that provides wall protecting qualities with a softer edge.

-Before you decide on the tiles you’d like, consider where you’d like your tiles too, as it may have a bearing on what you choose.
+Before you decide on the tiles you’d like, consider whereabouts you’d like your tiles to go, as it may have a bearing on what you choose.
 Going for a small area like a splashback or an alcove behind an oven or sink?
 Then why not choose something bold in both colour and pattern such as the beautiful Moroccan tiles, or the fishscale tiles below?
 It may mean you can splash out on some hand made beauties at the top end rather than compromise on something less expensive for a larger area.

 That said, inexpensive plain tiles look anything but basic when covering an entire wall.
 We’re rather taken with how effective they look.